scheb/2fa/UPGRADE.md

 5.x to 6.x
 ----------

+The bundle now **requires the authenticator-based security system to be used**.
+Please make sure `enable_authenticator_manager` is enabled in the security configuration.

 If you use a custom implementation of `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenInterface`, method `getProviderKey()` was removed, please implement `getFirewallName()` instead.